 If you are in the process of evaluating different private and independent school options for your child then you know that most, if not all, schools require parents to sit for an admissions interview.

 Sometimes, the interview will take place during an already scheduled campus tour; other times, it will be a standalone event later in the application process.
-Especially now, with social distancing measures put in place to help prevent the spread of COVID-19, virtual interviews have become increasingly common.
-Sometimes it will be with the Admissions Director; other times, it will be with a member of the school’s admissions team.
-Whatever the format, one thing is certain: The admissions interview is an important moment, and parents may feel anxious about the role it plays in the already daunting process of searching prospective schools for the right fit for their child.
+Virtual interviews became popular during COVID and many schools will still offer them as a matter of convenience.
+Interviews are an important part of the admission process, but who actually interviews you will vary.
+Whether it is the Admission Director, a member of the admission team or an administrator, one thing is certain: The admissions interview is an important moment, and parents may feel anxious about the role it plays in the already daunting process of searching prospective schools for the right fit for their child.

 Free Downloadable Guide: Take a Closer Look at Friends' Central School